Biosias/uefi-mkconfig/README.md

 ```

 ### 3. Verify kernel installation
-Each kernel image file needs to end in .efi because some UEFI Firmware implementation will refuse to boot it otherwaise.
+Each kernel image file needs to end in `.efi` because some UEFI Firmware implementation will refuse to boot it otherwise.

-### 3. Configuration
+### 4. Configuration
 uefi-mkconfig will look for its configuration file in following directories (in this order)

 * `/etc/default/uefi-mkconfig`